-Table ENERGY-1: Project Operational Natural Gas and Electricity Usage (Unmitigated Scenario)
+Table ENERGY-1: Project Operational Natural Gas and Electricity Usage

+Unmitigated

 Emissions ^(a) Natural Gas (kBTU/year) Electricity (kWh/year)

 Single Family Housing 2,557,630 835,934

 Total 2,557,630 835,934

+Mitigated

+Emissions ^(a) Natural Gas (kBTU/year) Electricity (kWh/year)

+Single Family Housing 2,557,630 819,291

+Total 2,557,630 819,291

-Note: (A) Numbers provided here may not add up exactly to total due to rounding.
-Source: Caleemod (v.2016.3.2).
+$Note: \ ^{(A)} \ Numbers \ Provided \ Here \ may \ not \ add \ up \ exactly \ to \ total \ due \ to \ rounding.$

+Source: CaleEMod (v.2016.3.2).

 As shown in Table ENERGY-1, project operational energy usage would be reduced with implementation of project components considered mitigation by CalEEMod (note: given the limited mitigation options available in the current version of CalEEMod, the reduction attributable to mitigation represents a conservative analysis).
+These project components include installation of Energy Star appliances (consistent with the requirements under the current version of California's Building Energy Efficiency Standards), and compliance with the Model Water Efficient Landscape Ordinance (as contained in the California Code of Regulations and as prescribed in Chapter 17.48 of the Manteca Municipal Code).
 These reductions in overall proposed project energy usage also reflect a reduction in the project's energy intensity.